basti1302/browserify-grunt-mocha-template/README.md

 * Minifiy the browser builds with uglify JS and use this in the example and test HTML
 * Integrate testling-ci
+* Provide links to related work in README.md